TempeHS/2025CT_Avery.P_name/README.md

 ## Description

-This game is a simple 2D platformer where you attack groups of spiders that are scattered throughout the level, the goal is to make it to the top and kill all the spiders.
-Killing all the spiders is how you win.
-You play as a guy with a sword the city he lives in was infested by spiders.
-He feels the need to eradicate this problem.
+You run around a city as a hooded knight with a sword who has a vendetta against robotic spiders.
+The whole city was overrun with spiders and this man feels the need to kill them all.
+The goal is to kill all the spiders in this city as that is really the only thing you can do.
+The spiders aren't pushovers though as they can take you down in the same amount of hits it takes for you to kill them, 1.
+Everytime you do you get sent back to the beginning with the progress you made being saved meaning that enemies don't respawn unless you close and reopen the game.

 ## Things that work :green_circle: